Course Catalog 2024-2025

 ENG 303qa Seminar: Topics in American Literature-Feminist and Queer Asian American Writing (4 Credits)

 What does it mean to be queer, feminist or Asian American at the turn of this century?
 How do contemporary Asian American writers respond to, resist and re-invent given understandings of gender and sexuality?
 What is the role of the Asian American literary imagination in the face of war, im/migration, trans- and homophobia, labor exploitation and U.S. militarism?
-This course will explore these foundational questions through a sustained analysis of feminist and queer Asian American literature: novels, poetry, life-writing and film.
-Through a mix of scholarly and literary texts, students will examine a range of topics at the intersection of Asian American and gender and sexuality studies: identity and (self) representation, the vestiges of war, diaspora and migration, family and kinship, the hyper- and de-sexualization of Asian Americans, labor, globalization and racial capitalism.
+This course explores these foundational questions through a sustained analysis of feminist and queer Asian American literature: novels, poetry, life-writing and film.
+Through a mix of scholarly and literary texts, students examine a range of topics at the intersection of Asian American and gender and sexuality studies: identity and (self) representation, the vestiges of war, diaspora and migration, family and kinship, the hyper- and de-sexualization of Asian Americans, labor, globalization and racial capitalism.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {L}

 Fall, Variable

-ENG 308im Seminar: One Big Book-Ralph Ellison's Invisible Man from Jim Crow to Black Lives Matter (4 Credits)
+ENG 308im Seminar: Topics-One Big Book-Ralph Ellison's Invisible Man from Jim Crow to Black Lives Matter (4 Credits)

 Ralph Ellison’s groundbreaking Invisible Man (1952) occupies a central position for thinking about America and the American novel.
-In this seminar, we will trace Ellison’s influence as a writer and public intellectual, from Jim Crow to Black Lives Matter.
-We will begin by identifying Invisible Man’s central themes, metaphors, and narrative strategies in the context of the historical moment in which it appeared.
-We will then look at moments in which Ellison’s novel—and his most important essays—have come to mediate major postwar debates about race, integration, democracy, and art.
-We will conclude by reading Percival Everett’s Erasure (2001), a contemporary re-writing of Invisible Man. {L}
+This seminar traces Ellison’s influence as a writer and public intellectual, from Jim Crow to Black Lives Matter.
+The class begins by identifying Invisible Man’s central themes, metaphors and narrative strategies in the context of the historical moment in which it appeared.
+The class then looks at moments in which Ellison’s novel—and his most important essays—have come to mediate major postwar debates about race, integration, democracy and art.
+The course concludes by reading Percival Everett’s Erasure (2001), a contemporary re-writing of Invisible Man.
+Restrictions: Juniors and seniors only.
+Enrollment limited to 12.
+Instructor permission required. {L}

 Fall, Spring, Variable